error404teamnamenotfound/Rushhour/README.md

 *Side note: the state spaces of board 5, 6 and 7 are to large for the breadth first algorithm to complete in reasonable timeframe and finish without causing memory problems.
 Also the hybrid algorithm takes a couple hours to finish for board 6 and 7.
 Keep this in mind when running an algorithm - board combination.*

-If you want to run Randomise or Hybrid, you can add a MAX for the number of moves a random can do:
+If you want to run Randomise or Hybrid, you can add a MAX for the number of moves the random can do:

-`python3 main.py {algorithm choice} {board choice} {MAX: 1000}`
+`python3 main.py {algorithm choice} {board choice} {MAX}`

 If MAX if not given the MAX will be pre-set to 1000

 ### Structure